syncfusion-content/xamarin.android-docs/xamarin-android/SfRadialMenu/Events.md

 ## Perform an action when opening the radial menu

 You can perform an action when opening the radial menu.
-The `Opening` event occurs when opening the radial menu, and the `Opened` event occurs after opening the radial menu.
+The `Opening` event occurs when opening the radial menu, and the `Opened` event occurs after the radial menu is opened.

 {% tabs %}
 {% highlight c# %}